shapes topics into narrative or story-form in order to evoke emotion.

 Learn more: Get a Brief Guide to Imaginative Education here.
 This post introduces the concept “cognitive tools”: Three Toolkits To Help Maximize Student Engagement.
 This post indicates how “kinds of understanding” can help you make your teaching more engaging: Put Engagement First: Think Differently About Your Students

-In addition to writing an enormous amount about how imagination is involved in all learning, Dr. Egan’s creation of the Imaginative Education Research Group (IERG) in 2001 has led to the development of an extensive amount of practical strategies, support and resources for teachers.
+In addition to writing an enormous amount about how imagination is involved in all learning, Dr. Egan’s creation of the Imaginative Education Research Group (IERG) in 2001 led to the development of an extensive amount of practical strategies, support and resources for teachers.

 This blog shows how to employ this approach through the sharing of ready-to use resources, strategies, and sources of inspiration.
 You can learn about each cognitive tool through the Tools of Imagination Series. (=Tips for Imaginative Educators!)